Horst-Wessel-Lied: Lyrics

-The day of freedom and of bread dawns!

-For the last time, the call to arms is sounded!

-For the fight, we all stand prepared!

-Already Hitler's banners fly over all streets.

-The time of bondage will last but a little while now!

 The Rotfront, or "Red Front", was the Rotfrontkämpferbund, the paramilitary organization of the Communist Party of Germany.
-The Nazi SA, also known as the "brown shirts" and the Communist Red Front fought each other in violent street confrontations, which grew into almost open warfare after 1930.
+The Nazi SA (also known as the "brown shirts" after their uniforms) and the Communist Red Front fought each other in violent street confrontations, which grew into almost open warfare after 1930.
 The "reactionaries" were the conservative political parties and the liberal democratic German government of the Weimar Republic period, which made several unsuccessful attempts to suppress the SA.
-The "time of bondage" refers to the period after the 1919 Treaty of Versailles, in which the victorious powers imposed huge reparations on Germany, stripped her of her colonies in Africa, Asia and the Pacific Ocean, some of which became League of Nations mandates, gave parts of Germany to Belgium, Denmark, France, Poland, and Lithuania, and occupied the Rhineland.
+The "time of bondage" refers to the period after the 1919 Treaty of Versailles, in which the victorious powers imposed huge reparations on Germany, stripped it of its colonies in Africa, Asia, and the Pacific Ocean, some of which became League of Nations mandates, gave parts of Germany to Belgium, Denmark, France, Poland, and Lithuania, and occupied the Rhineland.

 The line Kameraden, die Rotfront und Reaktion erschossen is technically ambiguous.
 It could either mean Kameraden, die von Rotfront und Reaktion erschossen wurden ("Our comrades who were shot dead by the Red Front and Reactionaries") or Kameraden, welche die Erschießung von Rotfront und Reaktion durchführten ("Our comrades who have shot the Red Front and Reactionaries dead").
-In spite of this obvious syntactic problem, which was mentioned by Victor Klemperer in his LTI – Lingua Tertii Imperii, the line was never changed.
-The following line Marschier'n im Geist in unser'n Reihen mit (March in spirit within our ranks) however indicates that the aforementioned comrades are deceased, advocating the first interpretation.
+Despite this obvious syntactic problem, which was mentioned by Victor Klemperer in his LTI – Lingua Tertii Imperii, the line was never changed.
+The following line Marschier'n im Geist in unser'n Reihen mit (March in spirit within our ranks), however, indicates that the aforementioned comrades are deceased, advocating the first interpretation.

 Some changes were made to the lyrics after Wessel's death:

 After Wessel's death, new stanzas were added, composed in his honour.
 These were frequently sung by the SA but did not become part of the official lyrics used on party or state occasions.

 Melody

 After Wessel's death, he was officially credited with having composed the music as well as having written the lyrics for the "Horst Wessel Song".
 Between 1930 and 1933, however, German critics disputed this, pointing out that the melody had a long history.
-"How Great Thou Art" is a well-known hymn of Swedish origin with a similar tune for example.
-Criticism of Horst Wessel as author became unthinkable after 1933, when the Nazi Party took control of Germany and criticism would likely be met with severe punishment.
+"How Great Thou Art" is a well-known hymn of Swedish origin with a similar tune, for example.
+Criticism of Horst Wessel as author became taboo after 1933, when the Nazi Party took control of Germany and criticism would likely be met with severe punishment.